mkoohafkan/hdfqlr/cran-comments.md

-Submission of hdfqlr 0.6-0
+Submission of hdfqlr 0.6-1

-This is a resubmission to address CRAN comments:
+This is a patch for the previous CRAN submission (hdfqlr 0.6-0).

-* Added web references for the 'HDFql' API in your Description text in the form <http:...>.
-Note that https is not currently supported on the HDFql web site.
+* An environment inheritance issue impacting the low-level API caused certain operations to fail under specific circumstances.
+This has been fixed and tests have been added.

 ## Test environments
 * local Windows 10 install, R 3.6.1